ZoftWhere/project-zero/main-configuration/git/github-web.md

 ## Use SSH key per account.

-A SSH key can be specified per website account (including GitHub) by using an SSH config.
+An SSH key can be specified per website account (including GitHub) by using an SSH config.

 ```ssh-config